 - Affords creativity or innovation to students to integrate sustainability into their program (Ex: Art, Integrative Sciences, or Music Composition).

 There is a lot of information on these pages.
-To make the most of it, don’t hesitate to set up an appointment with an academic adviser or a trusted mentor for assistance.
+Even still, we know special topics come up, individual faculty create sustainability-focused sections of courses, research experiences might be hidden somewhere, and new opportunities can emerge.
+To make the most of the Gateway and your sustainability journey, don’t hesitate to set up an appointment with an academic adviser or a trusted mentor for assistance.
 If you have questions or feedback about the Gateway, please email: sustainability@psu.edu.

 African Studies (B.A.)